Search This Blog

 1. I consider the green middle quadrant to be the "Meet the expectations" (like a 3 out of 5).
 These people will be hungry for reward and recognition.
 The responsibility lies with their manager to evaluate (accountability is with the individual) potential versus performance and move them to be a high-performer or star performer.
 Recommendation is always to focus on people skills (high-performer) than strategy skills (star performer)

-3. The lower quadrant on the high performance low potential mean they are efficient in doing things assigned to them but lack motivation or demonstrate a lack of career development (comfort zone).
-If they have comfort zone issues, they represent a potential flight risk and the manager must be relentless in backing that individual.
+3. The lower quadrant on the high-performance low potential means they are efficient in doing things assigned to them but lack motivation or demonstrate a lack of career development (comfort zone).
+If they have comfort zone issues, they represent a potential flight risk, and the manager must be relentless in backing that individual.
 If the person is having career promotion interest but a lack of motivation, dig deeper to find out.
 Assigning mentors and advisors to support them in addressing their blind spots (weaknesses) is good.
 Focus on leading with their strength as it gives them confidence and is a morale booster.

 5. The yellow quadrants require managerial intervention.
 The individual may not be at the level to articulate their career ambitions clearly.
 So, this is where the manager truly shines in bringing them up to the level of competence required.